Some technical information related to

 pitches.
 Years ago there were some tuners who carried a set of 12

 tuning forks to set the initial middle octave.
-Experience has shown
+However, small

-how small changes are needed in individual pianos to adjust for the
+changes are needed in each individual piano to adjust for the

 inharmonicity that is unique for each acoustic piano.
 Your tuner